kamranayub/dotposthog/README.md

 Currently, you can use the `IPostHogAnalytics` interface and set up a basic analytics client with `PostHogAnalytics.Create`:

 - `publicApiKey` -- Your PostHog [_project_ API key](https://app.posthog.com/settings/project)
-- `requestContext` -- An implementation of `IPostHogRequestContext` that provides access to some HTTP request properties like the user's IP
 - `host` -- _Optional_.
 An alternative host, like your reverse proxy or `https://eu.posthog.com` for EU cloud.

 There are only a limited set of features supported: